WebAssembly/WASI/proposals/sockets/README.md

 [etc.]

-### Stakeholder Feedback
+### Stakeholder Interest & Feedback

-[Summarize feedback from implementers, linking to issues or other posts as necessary].
+TODO before entering Phase 3.

+[This should include a list of implementers who have expressed interest in implementing the proposal]

 ### References & acknowledgements